Religious views on organ donation: Hinduism

 In Hinduism, the physical integrity of the body after death is not considered important.
 Hindu values reincarnation and prolonging life which allows for many individuals to agree with organ donation.

 Life after death is a strong belief of Hinduism and is an ongoing process of rebirth.
 It is a perpetual circle of birth and rebirth of the soul, so the physical body is insignificant.
 The effects of this view on the concept of organ donation and transplantation in Hinduism are various.
 Other Dharmic faiths hold similar views.

 Jainism

-In Jainism, compassion and charity are considered to major virtues.
+In Jainism, compassion and charity are considered to be major virtues.
 Organ donation has been widely supported by the Jain community leaders and monks.
 It has been reported that in Mumbai, 85-90% of all organ donations including eye donations, are by Jains and Gujaratis (a significant fraction of them are Jain in Mumbai).
 Gujarat has had considerable success with the eye donation program due to a significant population of the Jain community, which considers eye donation as a sublime form of charity.